 First, let’s look at the benefits of the Choice Card.

 When you charge $1,000 to the card in the first 3 months

 |Points Earned Per $1 Spent On Card Purchases||1|

 As you can see, the Choice Card doesn’t come with many special benefits.
 It doesn’t offer airport lounge access or flight benefits, but there are still several solid reasons why you may want to pick one up.

 Advantages Of The American Express Choice Card

-If you apply by May 5 and spend $1,250 on the Choice Card in the first three months, you’ll receive a welcome bonus of 12,500 MR Select points, which are the same type of points you earn on the Cobalt Card and the Business Edge Card.
+If you spend $1,000 on the Choice Card in the first three months, you'll receive a welcome bonus of 10,000 MR Select points, which are the same type of points you earn on the Cobalt Card and the Business Edge Card.
 Unlike regular MR points, which are earned on cards like the Platinum Card and the Business Platinum Card, MR Select points cannot be transferred to airline partners like British Airways Avios or Aeroplan.
 They can be transferred to hotel partners like Hilton Honors (at a 1:1 rate) and Marriott Bonvoy (at a 1:1.2 rate), though, which gives them some usefulness for travelers.

 Here’s a bit more about MR Select points: